laxmikant-ainapure/upcxx/docs/implementation-defined.md

 implementation we've loosened the requirement somewhat.
 This implementation and all of its future versions guarantee that under `UPCXX_THREADMODE={seq|par}` the master persona will never silently be required to progress outgoing work initiated by another persona on this process.
-The impliciation is that for `upcxx::discharge/progress_required()` the master persona comes with the same discharging guarantees as other personas.
+The implication is that for `upcxx::discharge/progress_required()` the master persona comes with the same discharging guarantees as other personas.
 With this property of the implementation, the second example remains fixable according to the advice given.